Dominic Salvatore Gentile: 4th Fighter Group

-In September 1942, the Eagle squadrons transferred to the USAAF, becoming the 4th Fighter Group.
-Gentile became a flight commander in September 1943, now flying the P-47 Thunderbolt.
-Having been Spitfire pilots, Gentile and the other pilots of the 4th were displeased when they transitioned to the heavy P-47.
-On 16 December 1943 Gentile claimed a third-share destroyed Ju-88.
-On 5 January 1944, he claimed a Fw-190 west of Tours.
-Two Fw-190s were claimed on 14 January and a single 190 on 25 February.
+In September 1942, the Eagle squadron pilots transferred to the USAAF, becoming the nucleus of the 4th Fighter Group.
+Gentile became a flight leader in September 1943, now flying the P-47 Thunderbolt.
+Having flown Spitfires, Gentile and some of the other pilots of the 4th were displeased when they transitioned to the heavy P-47C in April 1943.
+On 16 December 1943, Gentile claimed one third-share of a destroyed Ju 88.
+On 5 January 1944, he claimed a Fw 190 west of Tours.
+Two Fw 190s were claimed on 14 January and a single 190 on 25 February.

-By late 1943, Group Commander Col. Don Blakeslee pushed for re-equipment with the lighter, more maneuverable P-51 Mustang.
-Conversion to the P-51B at the end of February 1944 allowed Gentile to build a tally of 15.5 additional aircraft destroyed between March 3 and April 8, 1944.
+By late 1943, future Group Commander Col. Don Blakeslee pushed for re-equipment with the lighter, more maneuverable P-51 Mustang.
+After conversion to the P-51B at the end of February 1944, Gentile built a tally of 15.5 additional aircraft destroyed between March 3 and April 8, 1944.

-His first victory flying the P-51 was on 3 March, when he claimed a Do 217 in the Wittemburg area.
+His first victory flying the P-51 was on 3 March, when he claimed a Do 217 in the Wittenberg area.

+Together with his occasional wingman John T. Godfrey, they were known as 'Captains Courageous', 'The Two-Man Air Force', and 'Damon and Pythias'.
+On a March 8, 1944 mission near Berlin, Gentile and Godfrey teamed up to claim six Bf 109s between them.
+Gentile was awarded the Distinguished Service Cross for that mission.

-After downing three more planes on April 8, he was the top scoring 8th Air Force ace when he crashed his personal P-51, named "Shangri La", on April 13, 1944, while stunting over the 4th FG's airfield at Debden for a group of assembled press reporters and movie cameras.
-Blakeslee immediately grounded Gentile as a result, and he was sent back to the US for a tour selling war bonds.
+After downing three more planes on April 8, he was the top scoring 8th Air Force pilot when he crashed his P-51, "Shangri-La", on April 13, 1944, while buzzing the 4th FG's Debden airfield for a group of assembled press reporters.
+Blakeslee immediately grounded Gentile as a result, and he went back to the US for a planned tour selling war bonds.
 In 1944, Gentile co-wrote with well-known war correspondent Ira Wolfert One Man Air Force, an autobiography and account of his combat missions.